Dr Helen Webster

 Helen has worked in atmospheric dispersion since joining the Met Office in 1999.
 Her model development work has included the areas of plume rise modelling, turbulence and meander parametrisations, wet and dry deposition schemes and the use of NWP data in dispersion modelling.
-Helen has also used NAME to support measurement campaigns and to model air pollution events such as the Buncefield oil depot incident in December 2005.
+Helen has also used Met Office Dispersion Model to support measurement campaigns and to model air pollution events such as the Buncefield oil depot incident in December 2005.
 She is occasionally involved in training in atmospheric dispersion and NAME, and emergency response role work during incidents such as the eruption of Eyjafjallajokull in April / May 2010.

 Prior to joining the Met Office, Helen studied for a mathematics degree and a PGCE in secondary mathematics at Oxford University.
 She then completed an applied mathematics PhD on integrable nonlinear differential equations at the University of Kent at Canterbury.